bterwijn/memory_graph/README.md

 ```
 ![image](https://raw.githubusercontent.com/bterwijn/memory_graph/main/images/example2.png)

+## Graph all Local Variables ##

-Often it is useful to show all local variables using:
+Often it is useful to graph all the local variables using:

 ```
 memory_graph.show( memory_graph.filter(locals()) )